Proposal to build a gas-fired power station

 The project includes a power generation plant and its electrical and gas connections.
 The project would have a rated electrical output of up to 299MW.
 The power generation plant is designed to provide back-up generation capacity which can operate flexibly to respond quickly and efficiently to both short-term variation in customer demand and intermittent output from renewable power generation.
 It is anticipated that it will operate for around 1500 hours per year.

 The project has been approved by the Secretary of State for Business, Energy and Industrial Strategy (BEIS).
-Subject to a capacity market contract, Abergelli Power Station could be operational subject to capacity market contracts in the early-to-mid 2020s.
+Subject to a capacity market contract, Abergelli Power Station could be operational subject to capacity market contracts in the mid 2020s.

 The Abergelli Power project would be situated on land in the northern part of the City and County of Swansea, approximately 1 km southeast of Felindre, 760 m west of Llwyncelyn and 1.4 km north of Llangyfelach.
 The proposed project site (grid ref.
 265284, 201431) is located within fields used for grazing, bounded by a mixture of drainage ditches, fencing and defunct hedgerows.

 There is a large amount of utilities infrastructure in the area.
 Gas and water pipelines cross the Project site and there is also a network of electricity pylons in the wider area.